 A signed original of this written statement required by Section 906 has been provided to EMCORE Corporation and will be retained by EMCORE Corporation and furnished to the Securities and Exchange Commission or its staff upon request.
 This certification has not been, and shall not be deemed to be, filed with the Securities and Exchange Commission.

 Corporate Profile

-EMCORE Corporation offers a broad portfolio of compound semiconductor-based products for the telecommunications, broadband, defense & homeland security, satellite and solar power markets.
-EMCORE has two primary operating segments, Fiber Optics and Solar Photovoltaics.
+EMCORE offers a broad portfolio of compound semiconductor-based products for the broadband fiber optics market.